 There are many good reasons to conserve water!
 Here are just a few:

-• Many outdoor water conservation methods can divert rainfall that would become stormwater runoff (Rain water that runs off the surface of an area, instead of being soaked into the ground.) and allow it to soak into your yard instead.
-These methods have many benefits: they recharge our local streams and aquifers, reduce the load on our sewer systems, lower erosion and pollution, and provide a simple source of irrigation!
+- We save water by creating drought-resilient landscapes, and creating drought-resilient landscapes comes with many other environmental benefits.
+When we infiltrate stormwater runoff (Rain water that runs off the surface of an area, instead of being soaked into the ground) into the ground instead of sending it to the storm sewers, it cleans the water, recharges our local streams and aquifers, reduces the load on our sewer systems, and helps prevent flooding.
 Learn more in the Rain Gardens section.

 Where does our water come from?